Recruitment & Admissions

 3.2 The recruitment process is designed to attract a diverse student population who possess the abilities and aptitudes to complete their studies successfully.

-3.4 The DoGenius Ltd will communicate clearly with potential applicants and applicants, and provide clear, accurate and up-front information concerning the courses, the fees, the terms and conditions and the procedures for admissions and enrolment.
+3.4 The DoGenius Institute will communicate clearly with potential applicants and applicants, and provide clear, accurate and up-front information concerning the courses, the fees, the terms and conditions and the procedures for admissions and enrolment.

 3.6 Recruitment activities will be aimed at providing information and guidance to applicants and keeping them informed of any updates to the course in order to ensure that they can make an informed decision.

-3.7 The DoGenius Ltd will ensure that selection methods are fair and consistently applied.
+3.7 The DoGenius Institute will ensure that selection methods are fair and consistently applied.
 Applicants will be selected on the basis of their application, including the evidence of their qualifications and experience and, where appropriate, through the use of interviewing, auditions or other such mechanisms.

 3.8 Consideration will be given to the nature and the purpose of an interview, or any other selection method, to ensure that it has appropriate selection criteria and is designed to appropriately assess the applicant’s suitability for the course.